 Resolved – Pictures on SD Card not Showing on Computer

-You connected your SD card to the system, but the pictures are not showing up on the computer.
+You connected your SD card to the system, but pictures on SD card not showing.
 You try connecting with a card reader, and exploring other USB ports, but are still unable to view any files.
+In this article, we will help you recover the pictures from your SD card using easy and proven methods.

 How to Fix “Pictures on SD Card not Showing on Computer”?